mwbowers/mwbowers.github.io/reference/datagate/datagate-client/dependent.md

 ---
 title: Dependent class
-description: The `Dependent` class represents a dependency in the ASNA DataGate environment.
+description: "The `Dependent` class represents a dependency in the ASNA DataGate environment. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 The `Dependent` class represents a dependency in the ASNA DataGate environment.